allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 * retrieve an entry and return int via a GET request immediately after the entry was added via a POST request (consistency)

-In simple words our task was to write a fast, dictionary with expiration and REST interface.
+In simple words our task was to write a fast dictionary with expiration and REST interface.

 ## Why Go?